monome/docs/norns/play.md

 ## tape

+norns has a built-in mechanism to play audio files underneath a script as well as record system audio, so you don't need connect a separate recording device to capture your creations.

 ### play

 These changing melodies are lovely, but they're a bit removed from the natural world.
 Let's load a field recording of hermits to loop underneath.